mason8592/backups/README.md

 My own automated backup service, built in TypeScript.
-Cobbled together in a day with rather poor error handling.
+Cobbled together in a couple days with rather poor error handling.

 Uses child_processes.spawn() to execute rsync commands which pull from my Windows machine to the home server that this service is running on.